Telecommunication Business Finance & Funding

 At Rangewell, we can often help set up HP agreements that undercut those of equipment suppliers, or which let you take advantage of the lower costs of pre-owned equipment.

-Intangible assets can also be financed, although fewer lenders are able to help.
-One of the reasons why is because it is very difficult to determine an accurate valuation of an intangible asset.
+Intangible assets can also be financed, although fewer lenders provide this service.
+One of the reasons why is that it is tough to determine an accurate valuation of an intangible asset.
 Arriving at a fair valuation for an intangible asset will, therefore, require specialist skills.
 A detailed valuation report will need to be prepared by independent experts in areas such as marketing or patent law depending on the nature of the asset.

 Supporting your cash flow

-Setting up your business and talking to your first customers will probably not be enough for you to achieve profitability.
-You may need to provide a steady cashflow for the initial period when you are concentrating on bringing in business.
+Whether your business is brand new, or it's been established for decades, you will likely face some of the same issues surrounding cash flow.
+You may need to provide a steady cash flow for the initial period when concentrating on bringing in business.
 Working Capital Finance and a Revolving Credit Facility can both be useful in providing the additional funds you need.

 Working Capital Finance

 Working Capital Finance can help you stay afloat and pay staff and suppliers during the early stages of your business.
-It is designed to provide the operating expenses, from staff costs to supplier bills while cashflow is slow.
-It is a loan usually designed to be repaid in the short- to medium-term, once your telecoms business is fully on its feet.
+It is designed to provide the operating expenses, from staff costs to supplier bills, while cash flow is slow.
+It is a loan usually intended to be repaid in the short- to medium-term, once your telecoms business is fully on its feet.

 Revolving Credit Facilities

 Overdrafts are a well-known form of business finance, but banks may be reluctant to provide them.
-Revolving Credit Facilities can be an alternative, providing a line of credit, with an agreed limit that you can call on when you need it.
-You only pay for the money you take out, so it can be a cost-effective way to raise funds if you need them.
+Revolving Credit Facilities can be an alternative, providing a line of credit, with an agreed limit you can call on when you need it.
+You only pay for the money you take out, so it can be a cost-effective way to raise funds if needed.